 Phone interviews are very common in today’s world but are they easier for the candidate?
 You may think it is as you are in the comfort of your home but are you too relaxed?
-On the positive side, you may have your CV or notes to refer.
-You may be barefoot and dressed in t-shirt and shorts.
+On the positive side, you may have your CV or notes to refer to.
+You may be barefoot and dressed in a t-shirt and shorts.

 The common mistake candidates make on phone interviews is sounding disengaged, dull or distracted.
 A major disadvantage is you cannot see the interviewer’s facial expression or read his or her body language so it is difficult to respond effectively or imitate their body language.

 It is well acknowledged that imitation is the sincerest form of flattery therefore imitating certain behaviours and attitudes can help you to make a quick connection with the other person.
 This is referred to as ‘mirroring.’
 When someone mirrors your movements, you will probably start to mirror theirs.
 This will make both parties more empathetic.